 Bronchial thermoplasty is an outpatient procedure used to treat severe asthma by applying heat to the airways of the lungs, reducing constriction in the airways.
 The procedure generally takes an hour to an hour-and-a-half, with a recovery time of two to four hours.

-The procedure is performed by pulmonary and critical care specialists, Dr. Michael Basha and Dr. Vasken Artinian, independent physicians on Port Huron Hospital’s medical staff.
+The procedure is performed by pulmonary and critical care specialists, Dr. Michael Basha and Dr. Vasken Artinian, independent physicians on McLaren Port Huron’s medical staff.
 Both are skilled in bronchoscopy and specially trained to perform bronchial thermoplasty.

 “The lungs consist of multiple airway passages that are surrounded by airway smooth muscle,” says Dr. Basha.
 “For people with asthma, this airway smooth muscle is more susceptible to triggers and irritants that can cause it to constrict and reduce the amount of air that flows through the lungs.
 During bronchial thermoplasty, a small catheter is inserted through a bronchoscope into the airway to deliver controlled heat to the airway in 10 second increments to reduce the amount of excessive airway smooth muscle.
 This reduction decreases the muscle’s ability to constrict the airways.
 The result is a decrease in the frequency of asthma attacks.”